temporalio/replay-2025/src/content/introduction.md

 Get ready for **Replay 2025**!
 From March 3-5, 2025, we're bringing **Temporal's flagship conference** to **London**, where developers, engineers, and industry leaders will gather to explore the future of application development.
-This year’s theme, “Modernizing the Monolith,” will focus on transcending legacy systems and adopting resilient and scalable architectures.
+This year’s theme, **“Modernizing the Monolith”,** will focus on transcending legacy systems and adopting resilient and scalable architectures.

 Join us for three immersive days filled with **keynotes, hands-on workshops (in Go, .NET, and Java), live demos**, and networking with the brightest minds in tech.